 The black coat is caused by a gene that produces a dark pigment.
 Mammals with this mutation are known as melanistic and this can occur amongst many different species outside of the big cats.

-Black panthers technically could refer to any species of big cat that is black, but by and large, almost exclusively (if not completely), black jaguars (Panthera onca) or leopards (Panther pardus).
+Black panthers technically could refer to any species of big cat that is black, but largely, if not completely, refer to melanistic jaguars (Panthera onca) or melanistic leopards (Panther pardus).
 When you look at these black big cats up close and with enough bright light, you’ll see spots within the dark fur.

 Black leopards seem to be more common than black jaguars, at least in the regions that we have camera traps.
 In our eMammal camera trap database, we have yet to have a photo of black jaguars, but have captured quite a few of black leopards in Thailand.
 This is especially interesting considering that melanism is recessive in leopards, but dominant in jaguars.